How to Improve Project Visibility

 - Review and agree on the agenda with the team.

-- Review, discuss and resolve – in so far as possible- any open issues.
+- Review, discuss, and resolve open issues.
 Be careful that the issues are “real issues”

 - Look at upcoming tasks for next week.